 Introduction to Thinking Person

 You walk into a casino intending to play slot machines and do what, exactly?
 Randomly play whichever slot machine happens to catch your eye without thinking about it?
-You should have a plan: Here’s mine, which I learned by doing and fully explain how Learning to Win, now available in hardcover.
+As a thinking person, you should have a plan.
+Here’s mine.

 Keep Reading … or Watch Instead!

 Find my podcast wherever you listen to audio!

 The most common way to start a plan is to realize you need one.
 Are you winning at slots?
 No?
 Then you need a plan.
 Are you winning enough at slots?
 No?
 Then, once again, you need a plan.

 A large part of starting and having a plan is organization.
 How you reach the level of organization you need for playing slots like a thinking person is entirely up to you because that’s how organizing works.
 YOU decide how YOU organize as well as how to become more organized as needed.

 This freedom means you figure out how to organize my plan for you.
 You decide how to remember its parts, how to keep track of each piece, and how you implemented it.
 You determine if you use a pen and notepad for keeping track of things or use a Microsoft Excel spreadsheet instead.

 Whatever you decide, your approach to organizing works just fine.
 Every approach works, eventually.
 But decide now.
 What’s it going to be?